LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit2-advanced-c/module4/materials/studios/ascii-art/README.md

 The input CSV file simply specifies, for each line of text, which pixels are black.

-The content of [secretimage.csv](./secretimage.csv).is a code specifying how to make its picture.
-What's the picture??
+One such input file is [secretimage.csv](./secretimage.csv).
+Contained within these numbers and commas is a masterpiece image.
+What does it look like??
 You'll have to write the program to find out!

 For example, the first two rows of secretimage.csv look like this:
 ```